List of tobacco products: Chewing tobacco

 Loose leaf chewing tobacco, also known as scrap, is perhaps the most common contemporary form of American-style chewing tobacco.
 It consists of cut or shredded strips of tobacco leaf, and is usually sold in sealed pouches or bags lined with foil.
 Often sweetened, loose leaf chew may have a tacky texture.
 (Though there are also unflavored or "natural" loose leaf chews.
 However, these are far less common.)
-Popular, modern brands of scrap sold in North America include Red Man, Levi Garrett, Jackson's Apple Jack (made by Swisher International), Beech-Nut (formerly made by Lorillard; now Reynolds American), and Stoker's.
+Popular, modern brands of scrap sold in North America include America's Best Chew, Levi Garrett, Jackson's Apple Jack (made by Swisher International), Beech-Nut (formerly made by Lorillard; now Reynolds American), and Stoker's.